Bryophyte: Sexuality

 The arrangement of antheridia and archegonia on an individual bryophyte plant is usually constant within a species, although in some species it may depend on environmental conditions.
 The main division is between species in which the antheridia and archegonia occur on the same plant and those in which they occur on different plants.
 The term monoicous may be used where antheridia and archegonia occur on the same gametophyte and the term dioicous where they occur on different gametophytes.

 In seed plants, "monoecious" is used where flowers with anthers (microsporangia) and flowers with ovules (megasporangia) occur on the same sporophyte and "dioecious" where they occur on different sporophytes.
 These terms occasionally may be used instead of "monoicous" and "dioicous" to describe bryophyte gametophytes.
 "Monoecious" and "monoicous" are both derived from the Greek for "one house", "dioecious" and "dioicous" from the Greek for two houses.
 The use of the "-oicy" terminology refers to the gametophyte sexuality of bryophytes as distinct from the sporophyte sexuality of seed plants.

-Monoicous plants are necessarily hermaphroditic, meaning that the same plant has both sexes.
+Monoicous plants are necessarily hermaphroditic, meaning that the same plant produces gametes of both sexes.
 The exact arrangement of the antheridia and archegonia in monoicous plants varies.
-They may be borne on different shoots (autoicous or autoecious), on the same shoot but not together in a common structure (paroicous or paroecious), or together in a common "inflorescence" (synoicous or synoecious).
-Dioicous plants are unisexual, meaning that the same plant has only one sex.
+They may be borne on different shoots (autoicous), on the same shoot but not together in a common structure (paroicous or paroecious), or together in a common "inflorescence" (synoicous or synoecious).
+Dioicous plants are unisexual, meaning that an individual plant has only one sex.
 All four patterns (autoicous, paroicous, synoicous and dioicous) occur in species of the moss genus Bryum.

 Classification and phylogeny

 Traditionally, all living land plants without vascular tissues were classified in a single taxonomic group, often a division (or phylum).
+The term "Bryophyta" was first suggested by Braun in 1864.
 As early as 1879, the term Bryophyta was used by German bryologist Wilhelm Schimper to describe a group containing all three bryophyte clades (though at the time, hornworts were considered part of the liverworts).
+G.M.
+Smith placed this group between Algae and Pteridophyta.
 Although a 2005 study supported this traditional monophyletic view, by 2010 a broad consensus had emerged among systematists that bryophytes as a whole are not a natural group (i.e., are paraphyletic).
 However, a 2014 study concluded that these previous phylogenies, which were based on nucleic acid sequences, were subject to composition biases, and that, furthermore, phylogenies based on amino acid sequences suggested that the bryophytes are monophyletic after all.
 Since then, partially thanks to a proliferation of genomic and transcriptomic datasets, almost all phylogenetics studies based on nuclear and chloroplastic sequences have concluded that the bryophytes form a monophyletic group.
 Nevertheless, phylogenies based on mitochondrial sequences fail to support the monophyletic view.

 The three bryophyte clades are the Marchantiophyta (liverworts), Bryophyta (mosses) and Anthocerotophyta (hornworts).
 However, it has been proposed that these clades are de-ranked to the classes Marchantiopsida, Bryopsida, and Anthocerotopsida, respectively.
 There is now strong evidence that the liverworts and mosses belong to a monophyletic clade, called Setaphyta.